genieacs/genieacs/README.md

 ## Installation notes

 * Make sure you enable sockets for memcached and mongodb
-* genied keeps all running tasks in memcached.
+* Genie keeps all running tasks in memcached.
 Increase memcached cache size depending on the number of available devices.